John Woolman: Early life

 John Woolman was born in 1720, originally from Rancocas, New Jersey, into a family who were members of the Religious Society of Friends (Quakers).
-His father Samuel Woolman was a farmer.
-Their estate lay between Burlington and Mount Holly Township in the New Jersey colony, near the Delaware River.
+His father, Samuel Woolman, was a farmer.
+The 150-acre Woolman farm sat on the north bank of the north branch of Rancocas Creek close to the western border of Rancocas State Park.
 Woolman's maternal and paternal grandparents were early Quaker settlers in Burlington County, New Jersey.

 During his youth, he happened upon a robin's nest that held hatchlings.
 Woolman began throwing rocks at the mother robin to see if he could hit her.
 After killing the mother bird, he was filled with remorse, thinking of the baby birds who had no chance of survival without her.
 He got the nest down from the tree and quickly killed the hatchlings, believing it to be the most merciful thing to do.
 This experience weighed on his heart.
 He was inspired to love and protect all living things from then on.

 Woolman married Sarah Ellis, a fellow Quaker, in a ceremony at the Chesterfield Friends Meeting, and they had a daughter whom they named Mary.
 His choice to lead a "life of simplicity" meant making sacrifices for his family.